pseastham/eFEMpart.jl/README.md

 # eFEMpart
 Finite Element code in the [Julia language](https://julialang.org/) focused on fluid-dynamics applications, with possibility of including a particle simulator.
-This is in contrast to a previous "eFEM" package, which did not include the particle simulator code.

-This repository allows the use of Finite Elements discretizations to solve common problems in fluid dynamics.
+The 'eFEM' componenty allows the use of Finite Elements discretizations to solve common problems in fluid dynamics, and the 'part' refers to mesh-free particle methods primarily aimed at granular-media simulations where continuum constitutive laws are unavailable.

 # Installation